The Modern Languages department at Rydal Penrhos thrives as part of the school’s international community.

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart“ – Nelson Mandela

 The department delivers lessons in French and German throughout the school from Lower School to GCSE, and then at IB in the Sixth form.
-Spanish is available as an IB subject at ab intitio level.
+Spanish is also available as an IB subject at ab initio level.

 Why study French?

 - Studying French is a useful investment in the future.
-It can complement a career in a number of areas, and therefore make you more employable: consider what a bonus it would be in business to be able to deal with French-speaking clients in their own language – this is, after all the age of communication.
-Also, it is possible to continue French as a subsidiary to quite a few degree subjects, such as Business Studies.
+It can complement a career in a number of areas, and therefore make you more employable.
+Also, it is possible to continue French as a subsidiary in a number of different degree subjects, such as Business Studies.

-- It is viewed by universities as adding breadth and contrast as a fourth AS level, and combines constructively with any other subject.
+- It is viewed by universities as adding breadth and contrast to Sixth form studies, and combines constructively with any other subject, as well as being recognised as an academically rigorous subject.

 Why study German?

-German combines well with any other subject, but enjoys particular links with the sciences: many scientific papers are written in the medium of German, and thus this language can offer the ideal opportunity for a fourth AS subject for scientists.
+- German combines well with any other subject, but enjoys particular links with the sciences: many scientific papers are written in the medium of German.

 Why study Spanish?